mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 # A valid value looks like
 #       log_throttling = X, Y, Z
 #
-# where each value is a positive integer and X means the number of times a
+# where the first value X is a positive integer and means the number of times
-# specific error may be logged within a time period of Y milliseconds, before
+# a specific error may be logged within a duration of Y, before the logging
-# the logging of that error is suppressed for Z milliseconds.
+# of that error is suppressed for a duration of Z.
-log_throttling=8, 2000, 15000
+log_throttling=8, 2s, 15000ms
 ```

 In the example above, the logging of a particular error will be suppressed for
 15 seconds if the error has been logged 8 times in 2 seconds.

-The default is `10, 1000, 10000`, which means that if the same error is logged
+The default is `10, 1000ms, 10000ms`, which means that if the same error is
-10 times in one second, the logging of that error is suppressed for the
+logged 10 times in one second, the logging of that error is suppressed for the
 following 10 seconds.

 To disable log throttling, add an entry with an empty value